Suryakumar00/smart-study-assistant/README.md

-# Smart Study Assistant 📚
+# AI Smart Study Assistant 📚

 A comprehensive AI-powered platform designed to streamline the learning process, organize study materials, and provide intelligent assistance for students.